cairnswm/gapi/README.md

 A RESTful API can also manage business logic.
 Simple business logic can added through various callbacks (not yet implemented)

-# Idea
+# The Idea

 1. Create a standard REST API that can connect to any table in the database (Done)
 2. Make the API Configurable so through configuration the list of tables can be set, and the fields that can be seen, updated, deleted (Done)
 3. Add Call backs for Pre/POST functionality (Allows additional security)
-4. Auto Document the API with the correct Call
+4. Auto Document the API with the correct Call (Needs to be redone)
 5. Modify Get to include Paging (Pagination: Done, use offset and limit)
 6. Add a Search option that does standard get with parameters.
 (Can be Post or Get)
 7. Modify Get to include Sorting option